Netcash-ZA/PayNow-WPeCommerce/README.md

 6. Type in your Email address
 7. Click "Allow credit card payments:"

-8. The Accept and Decline URLs should both be: http://wp_ecommerce_installation/paynow.php
+8. The Accept, Decline, Notify and Redirect URLs should all be: http://wp_ecommerce_installation/paynow.php

 9. It is highly recommended that you "Make test mode active:" while you are still testing your site.